fhmwg/current-tags/stage2-essentials-overview.md

 #### Location - Names and Identifier

 FamilySearch uses the LocationName and LocationId with its place authority standards.
-If you are not using the LocationName, use the sublocation, city, state, and country fields in the location structure in LocationShownInImage and synch them to the approprioate IIM and EXIF fields.
+If you are not using the LocationName, use the sublocation, city, state, and country fields in the location structure in LocationShownInImage and sync them to the appropriate IIM and EXIF fields.

-Required fields in LocationShownInImage LocationName and/or at least one of Sublocation, City, ProvinceState, and Country fields
+Required:  In the LocationShownInImage property, the LocationName and/or at least one of Sublocation, City, ProvinceState, and Country fields are required.

 | Property             | Type | Exiftool Handle | Stores |